 - Blocks an employer’s efforts to accommodate a worker

-A worker (or group of workers) would try to prove discrimination in employment.
+A worker (or group of workers) who have made a complaint would try to prove discrimination in employment.
 You can read more about how a worker can prove discrimination on our page about the rights of workers under the Code.

 What if I have a good reason for my decisions?

-If you can prove one of the following reasons for your decision, a discrimination complaint against you will be dismissed.
+A discrimination complaint against you will be dismissed if you can prove one of the following reasons for your decision:

 The discrimination complaint against you will be dismissed if you can prove a bona fide occupational requirement.
 This means you prove each of the following: